Elijah's Chariot

 Basilica of St. Ambrose, Milan

 In II Kings 2:11-13 Elijah is taken up to Heaven in a fiery chariot, dropping his mantle so that his disciple Elisha can make use of it.
-The sculpture shown her pictures Elijah in a quadriga, a chariot drawn by four horses striding abreast.
+The sculpture shown here pictures Elijah in a quadriga, a chariot drawn by four horses striding abreast.
 In classical iconography and in fact, quadrigae were for celebrations of a hero's victory.
-The mantle is pictured twice: once in Elijah's right hand as he is about to drop it, and once, having been already, draped over Elisha's hands.
+The mantle is pictured twice: once in Elijah's right hand as he is about to drop it, and once, having been already dropped, draping over Elisha's hands.

 Directly to the right of the quadriga is Noah.
 His ark is the small chest (arca in Latin) in which he is standing, and below the ark is the water of the Great Flood.
 Right of Noah is Moses' water miracle: he strikes the rock face with his staff, and water gushes forth.